crossley/mq_honours_2023/vma_general/README.md

 the reaching task counterbalanced between participants and changed each training session.

-4 trained directions - randomised the sequence such that each participant gets all 4 targets in random order - preventing explicit strategies and trandsference.
+4 trained directions - randomised the sequence such that each participant gets all 4 targets in random order - limiting explicit strategies.

 no fb baseline: 60 (5 trials for each of 12 targets) fb baseline: 60 (5 trials for each of 12 targets)